thiago-grabe/real-state-property-valuation-pipeline/README.md

    ```

 4. **Feature Engineering Pipeline**: Expand the pipeline to include feature engineering steps, such as one-hot encoding for categorical variables, scaling for continuous variables, and automated feature selection.
 This step would improve the model's predictive power and ensure a more robust feature set.

-Here’s an extended and detailed list of future improvements, including your existing points with additional details:

 ---